kalex19/GameBoard/README.md

  Wordpop is a fun word guessing game were the player plays the computer.
 By guessing the word correctly, the player wins.
  If the player guesses six incorrect letters (letters that do not make up the word), they lose that round.
- After either opponent wins, the game restarts.
+ After either opponent wins, there is a new round.
+Once one player gets three points, the game restarts.

 ## User Stories